nilsiker/godam/README.md

 # Future ideas 🔮

+- [indicatif](https://github.com/console-rs/indicatif) integration for more pleasing console printouts
+- Multi-threaded downloads and installs
+- Support asset version freeze and upgrades
+- Improve codebase, enhancing maintainability and readability.
+This includes:
-- Upgrading assets
+  - Removing expects
+  - Giving modules clearer ares of responsibility
-- Stabilize codebase, removing expects and streamlining messy portions (such as the `install_folder` lookup)
+  - Refactoring messy portions (such as the `install_folder` lookup)